Trump unyielding on Hispanic judge uproar

 Asked for comment, Trump spokeswoman Hope Hicks said: "It was a very positive call to discuss overall messaging."

-Goertz said Trump told his suppporters not to be afraid to "call out the media" when TV reporters suggest that Trump is racist.
+Goertz said Trump told his supporters not to be afraid to "call out the media" when TV reporters suggest that Trump is racist.

 Trump has suggested that Curiel's heritage is influencing the judge's opinion about the case because of Trump's campaign rhetoric about illegal immigration.
 Trump, the presumptive Republican nominee for the Nov.
 8 presidential election, has pledged to seal the U.S.-Mexico border with a wall, and has said Mexico is sending rapists and drug dealers to the United States.